AS & A Level ResultsSee All Uni Advice Articles

 I got higher grades than predicted:

 This is great news for your second year at school or college; this means you did better than expected and have a good head start for next year.
-This means that you can potentially look into the possibility of university Adjustment (See more below), to see if you are eligible for a place at another university, you may even have better UCAS points this time round, too!
+This means that you can potentially look into the possibility of university Adjustment (See more below), to see if you are eligible for a place at another university, you may even have better UCAS points this time around, too!

 I got the grades I was expected: